David L. Adams

 Sydney Merz is a Nebraskan native who served two tours with the United States Peace Corps in Armenia (2006-08) and the Philippines (2008-10) as a teacher and teacher educator.
 She has been politically active since the age of 5, marching in local parades and placing signs for local, state and national campaigns.
 She has worked in higher education as a teacher educator and student affairs professional, as well as the American Civics Center as the Program Manager.
 Syd received her Ph.D. in Education from George Mason University, and currently serves as the Learning and Evaluation Director for City Year Cleveland.

 Laura G. Perez was born and raised in Milwaukee, Wisconsin.
-She earned her B.S. in Human Development and Family Studies, Child Development emphasis, and a Certificate in Chicana/o and Latina/o Studies from UW-Madison.
+She earned her B.S. in Human Development and Family Studies, Child Development emphasis, and a Certificate in ChicanX and LatinX Studies from UW-Madison.
 Laura served as a Senior Corps Member with City Year Milwaukee from 2010-2012.
-She then worked at Milwaukee College Prep, 38th Street from 2012-2016 in four different roles: Educational Assistant, After-school Director, Regular Education Teacher, and Special Education Teacher.
-Laura is currently the Special Projects Manager at City Year Milwaukee and is in her 4th year serving as the site’s Alumni Board Chair.
-She is also a volunteer with Common Ground Wisconsin.
+She then worked as an educator for Milwaukee College Prep, 38th Street from 2012-2016.
+In 2016, Laura returned to City Year Milwaukee as the Special Projects Manager and completed her time serving as the CYMKE Alumni Board Chair from 2013-2017.
+Laura is currently the Talent Specialist at Seton Catholic Schools and volunteers with Common Ground WI.

 Chris Potter is an impact manager at City Year New Hampshire, leading a team of volunteer tutors and role models.
 Chris is also involved in a number of local organizations, including Granite State Organizing Project and the Episcopal Church, where he is in discernment to be ordained a Deacon.
 Based on a belief in the power of community to positively affect individual behavior, Chris is committed to staying in Manchester and working to foster a more equitable and inclusive society there.